hzoo/hopeinsource.com/season-3/limits.md

 > "The focus isn’t on “parenting” as an activity, but on being a parent as a relationship structured by love." - [Michael](https://theconvivialsociety.substack.com/p/children-and-technology)

 [06:22] **Michael**: So there's a limit to your ability to generate the product that you desire here.
 Even using that language, I think, betrays the temptation.
-And so understanding that, you know, you can care for and provide an environment conducive to their flourishing, speaking of children now, just as you worked for a plant.
+And so understanding that, you know, you can care for and provide an environment conducive to their flourishing, speaking of children now, just as you would for a plant.
 That's a very different kind of way of thinking about the child.

 [06:43] **Michael**: It goes back to the division that's really fundamental.
 I think we talked about this last time we talked.
 This fundamental sort of division between what you receive as a gift and what you only experience as something that you made, that you control, that you master.
 That divide, I think, runs through those two kinds of modes of parenting as well.
 Yeah.